 There are two required books.
-The first is available in print at the UVic Bookstore, and the printed version is required:
+The first is available in hard copy at the UVic Bookstore:

 Immanuel Kant, Critique of Pure Reason, transl.
 Paul Guyer and Allen Wood, New York: Cambridge UP, 1998

 The second required book is available in electronic form through the UVic Library: